Creating Google Review Widgets

 Why should I display Google reviews with a widget?

 Google reviews are an effective way to implement social proof on your website and convince new website visitors to become your customers.
 Google reviews also help you with SEO, offer valuable information, and the widget is often an eye-catching element on your website.
 Posting your existing Google reviews also helps you get even more Google reviews.

 Are Google reviews important?

 100% yes.
 Having (or not having…) Google reviews and those star ratings can affect your performance in Google’s search results, the credibility of your business, and even conversion and sales rates.

 Why?
-Because people Google places and check star ratings on Google maps before visiting, asking for an offer on services or buying.
+Because people Google places and check star ratings on Google Maps before visiting, asking for an offer on services or buying.
+Consumers trust online reviews.

 Most importantly, they are proven to convince people in making online purchases, as people trust reviews more than ads.
 Reviews can be seen as a form of user generated content.

 If you haven’t already, go and claim (or create) your business listing in Google My Business to also respond to all those reviews you have.
 And to get more Google reviews.

 Yes, and putting Google reviews on your website for free has never been easier.